Goodhertz | Good Dither | World-class Dither, Simple Controls

-or make 4 interest-free payments of $32.25 AUD fortnightly with More info
+or 4x fortnight payments of $9.75 AUD with More info

 Good Dither is a very good dither that’s very easy to work with.
 Set it on “Optimal,” and it will optimize the dither and noise shaping for any combination of bit depth and sample rate.